securebio/nao-dedup/README.md

 (minimizer) is extracted from each window.
 This creates a signature for each read pair.

+#### K-mer Hashing

+K-mers are hashed using a 2-bit DNA encoding (A=0, C=1, G=2, T=3) that encodes
+each base into exactly 2 bits.
+This provides several advantages:

+- **Fast**: Just bit shifts and ORs, much faster than CRC32 or polynomial hashing
+- **No collisions**: Bijective mapping for k-mers up to length 32 (fits in 64 bits)
+- **Consistent**: Python and Rust implementations produce identical hash values
+- **DNA-aware**: Leverages the 4-base structure of DNA sequences

+K-mers containing non-ACGT bases (primarily N) return a sentinel value, ensuring they won't be selected as minimizers.

 ### 2. Bucketing

 Read pairs with matching minimizers are assigned to the same buckets.
 This